- Join over 1.2 million students every month

 Stopping Distance= Thinking Distance + Braking Distance

-* Braking distance - refers to the distance a vehicle will travel from the point where its brakes are fully applied to when it comes to a complete stop.
-It is affected by the original speed of the vehicle, the type of brake system in use and the coefficient of friction between its tyres and the road surface.
+• Braking distance - refers to the distance a vehicle will travel from the point where its are fully applied to when it comes to a complete stop.
+It is affected by the original speed of the vehicle, the type of brake system in use and the between its and the road surface.